saskinosie/gemini-experimental-app/README.md

 # Gemnini Experimental Reasoning Models

-OpenAI recentkly relaeased o1 for use with their pro subscription, days later Google released their comparabale Experimental Gemini models FOR FREE!!!
+OpenAI recently relaeased o1 for use with their pro subscription, days later Google released their comparabale Experimental Gemini models FOR FREE!!!

 This app lets you take them for a test drive, all you need is a free Google Cloud Studio API key.